Snowdon: Paths

 The first recorded ascent of Snowdon was by the botanist Thomas Johnson in 1639.
 However, the 18th-century Welsh historian Thomas Pennant mentions a "triumphal fair upon this our chief of mountains" following Edward I's conquest of Wales in 1284, which could indicate the possibility of earlier ascents.

 The six main paths were mapped by the Google Trekker in 2015.
 The elevations and gradients given here are for the start point on a public road, based on Ordnance Survey mapping.
-Other definitions are possible so alternative figures can be found (e.g.).
+Other definitions are possible so alternative figures can be found.

 Llanberis Path

 Length: 6.8 km.
 Elevation gain: 965 m.
 Overall gradient: 1 in 7.1 (14.1%).

 The Llanberis Path is the longest route to the summit.
 It follows close to the line of the railway, and being the easiest ascent, it is the route used by the annual Snowdon Race, which has a record time of less than 40 minutes recorded from the start to the summit.

 The section of the Llanberis Path above Clogwyn station has long been called the "Killer Convex"; in icy conditions, this convex slope can send unwary walkers over the cliffs of Clogwyn Du'r Arddu.
 Four people died there in February 2009.